mstein11/Happimeter/README.md

 # Getting Started Android Watch

 1. Get the edu.mit.android_watch.apk file
 2. Install Adb on your computer
-3. Activate USB-Debugging on your watch (On Home Screen Swipe to the right -> Navigate to Settings -> Navigate to About Watch -> Navigate to Developer Options -> Activate USB Debugging)
+3. Activate USB-Debugging on your watch
+   - On Home Screen Swipe to the right
+   - Navigate to Settings
+   - Navigate to About Watch
+   - Navigate to Developer Options
+   - Activate USB Debugging
 4. Connect the watch to your laptop
 5. If this is the first time you connect the Watch, you might need to add the computer to the list of Trusted Devices (A Dialog will pop-up, you have to accept)
-6. On the terminal run: 'adb install <Path to Apk>' (If the app is already installed on the watch, you have to add the option -r)
+6. On the terminal run: `adb install <Path to Apk>` (If the app is already installed on the watch, you have to add the option -r)
-7. Start Watch
+7. Start the app

 # Build and Test